ferrarimarco/home-lab/README.md

-As soon as the seed device detects that the edge environment initialization process is completed, and there are enough nodes, servers, and service instances to back the seed device up, the seed device loads and the configuration that non-seed devices use, and applies that configuration to itself.
+As soon as the seed device detects that the edge environment initialization process is completed, and there are enough nodes, servers, and service instances to back the seed device up, the seed device loads the same configuration that non-seed devices use, and applies that configuration to itself.
 This approach has two benefits: